slemonide/simple_jupyterhub/README.md

 To use without backups, simply do ` docker-compose up --build`.

+# Disclaimer

+These instructions assume you are running Ubuntu.
+They will likely not be much different for any other GNU/Linux.

 ## Configure backups

 For backups to work, you first need a second machine with a user `jupyter-backup` created on it.